apache/parquet-format/LogicalTypes.md

-When reading a file written by a newer writer that contains an unrecognized logical type or an unrecognized logical/physical type combination on a column, readers should ignore both the logical type annotation and statistics for that column.
+When reading a file written by a newer writer that contains an unrecognized logical type or an unrecognized logical/physical type combination on a column, readers should ignore both the logical type annotation and column order for that column.
 Only the physical type information should be used to process the column's data.

 Compatibility considerations are mentioned for each annotation in the corresponding section.